ACCA undertakes many checks and controls during the marking process to ensure that all exam results are accurate.

 The quality controls applied at each stage of the marking process ensure the integrity of ACCA's results data.
 However, ACCA recognises that students may sometimes feel that their results do not reflect their perceived performance in the exam.
 In response to this, you can request an administrative review of your results if you:

 As part of your Administrative Review we will ensure all stages of the marking and results release processes have been adhered to in reaching your final mark.
-We will issue an outcome via email which will also include a Pass or Fail status for each question attempted in your examination.
+For Strategic Professional exams, we will issue an outcome via email which will also include a Pass or Fail status for each complete question attempted in your examination; for the Applied Skills exams, syllabus feedback will be issued which provides a rating for the student’s performance by syllabus area.
 Your examination responses will not be returned, these remain property of ACCA as detailed on your examination docket.

 This information will provide an indication as to where a good understanding of a topic area has been demonstrated, and should assist with revision in cases where students have failed an examination.